nrfconnect/sdk-nrf/doc/nrf/lib/zzhc/zzhc.rst

 Overview
 ********

-The telecommunication modules that are part of the China Telecom network are required to provide certain information stored on the module to the ``zzhc.vnet.cn`` server.
+The telecommunication modules that are part of the China Telecom network are required to provide certain information stored on the module to the ZZHC server (``zzhc.vnet.cn``).
 This is required for conformity with Chapter 6 of the China Telecom IoT Module Requirements Whitepaper.

 The ZZHC library is started as a background thread on boot and it automatically detects the availability of the operator network.